OrchidE

 OrchidE’s Language Parser was written from scratch for playbooks and roles.
 Full support for YAML is not available.

 It is recommended to edit YAML files with the integrated YAML editor.
-Are there YAML files within the file structure supported by OrchidE,

 Outside the supported file structure, YAML files are always opened with the default editor of the IDE.